 Due to the COVID pandemic, the Annual Children’s Tree Seedlings/Arbor Day Project was cancelled in 2020.
 The club applied and received award funding from National Garden Clubs, Inc., to conduct the project in 2021 providing about 1,000 tree seedlings to all 3rd and 4th graders, along with 15 flash drives for teachers to educate the children about the value of trees, information about the tree they were receiving, and some tips on how to plant and care for their new tree seedling.

 CLUB MEETINGS & PROGRAMS

-Chula Vista Garden Club, organized in 1956, in the Plainwell and B Avenue area, began with 10 members.
+Chula Vista Garden Club, organized in 1956, in the Plainwell and Cooper (B Avenue) area, began with 10 members.
 These ladies were new home owners and they wanted to learn more about flower gardening.
-Amy Vandegiessen, flower show judge, encouraged these ladies to become federated — which they did in 1960, and this prompted them to attend the Kalamazoo Garden Council.
+Amy Vandegiessen, flower show judge, encouraged these ladies to become federated — which they did in 1960, and this prompted them to join the Kalamazoo Garden Council.